ZipCPU/sdspi/README.md

   however, will restrict all block sizes to powers of two and ...
 I'm so far okay with that.

-- **Proper Front-end** - The design still needs a proper front end given to it.
-  The one currently found in the [test bench](bench/verilog/tb_wb.v) really needs to be rewritten.

-- **Verified Timing** - I'm pretty sure that I'm violating protocol timing in a couple of places.
-These are just little things, like guaranteeing exactly two clocks between receive packet and the ACK/NAK token start bit, or not starting a transmit packet until the CMD reply completes, etc.

 - **User Guide** - This needs to be written.
 For now, the major SDIO commands are implemented, and so the SDIO spec can serve (somewhat) as a user guide for working with this IP.
 It's just that ... the SDIO spec will tell you